CorporatePhishingStudy/CorporatePhishingStudy/README.md

    *Altruistic*, *internal-source*, and *personalized* phishing emails produced the highest response rates.
    Combining multiple cues (e.g., internal + altruism + personalization) increased success probability up to **3.7×** compared to neutral messages.

+## Dataset Format

+The dataset of 31 phishing templates is a JSON list file [email_templates.jsonl](./email_templates.jsonl), each line containing one entry in JSON format.

+Values:
+- `id`: `int`, sequential identifier of the template
+- `scenario`: `string`, the type of unsafe action embedded in the email (`link`, `attachment`)
+- `title`: `string`, email title, can contain template variables
+- `variables`: `list[string]`, a list of all templates variables in the template's `title` and `content` fields
+- `content`: `string`, the email textual content without HTML styling, can contain template variables
+- `cues`: `map[string, bool]`, map of whether a contextual cue is present in this test

+> We recommend utilizing an automated phishing test framework to automate the unique link/attachment generation and email delivery processes.